ZhgChg.Li

 Summary

-Thank you for your patience in reading and participating.
-This series of articles on CI/CD from 0 to 1 comes to a close; I hope it can genuinely help you and your team build a robust CI/CD workflow, enhancing efficiency and product stability.
+Thank you for your patience and participation.
+The CI/CD from 0 to 1 series ends here; I hope it helps you and your team build a solid CI/CD workflow to improve efficiency and product stability.
 If you have any implementation questions, feel free to leave a comment.
-These four articles took about 14+ days to write, if you found it helpful, please follow my Medium and share it with friends and colleagues.
+These four articles took about 14+ days to write.
+If you found them helpful, please follow me on Medium and share with your friends and colleagues.

 Thank you.